deartc/Quality-Project-Teresa-Hawkins/README.md

             #3.
 UNIT TEST PROJECT:

+The Unit Test Project was done on different repository for clarification on code language C# for  employment opportunities.
-To run the project do the following: Clone github.com/deartc/Quality-Project-Teresa-Hawkins.
+To run the project do the following: Clone .
 The extensions used were C# and Net.
 The NuGets used were xunit.

 Requirements of classes completion: